KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 sometimes necessary to multiply each value by a constant factor.
 This factor can be set by using the generic name :code:`CFACTOR`.
 Each of the initial values will be multiplied by this factor before being used.
-If is omitted, it defaults to one.
+If :code:`CFACTOR` is omitted, it defaults to one.

 The information gathered in this section is used to generate the subroutine (cf  :ref:`Initialize`).
 In more complex 3D models, the initial values are usually taken from some input files or some global data structures.
-In this case, may not be needed.
+In this case, :command:`#INITVALUES` may not be needed.

 .. _lookat-and-monitor: